the-trash/the_comments/docs/comment_api.md

 @comment.user # => User

 # Comment holder
-# shouldn't be nil
+# Owner of commentable object
-# should be define on create
+# shouldn't be nil, should be defined on create
 @comment.holder  # => User

 # Commentable object